Discretionary exemptions

 Section 61E of the Overseas Investment Act sets out the criteria for discretionary exemptions.
 The decision-maker can only grant an exemption if they consider that:

-• there are circumstances that mean that it is necessary, appropriate or desirable to provide an exemption to achieve the purposes of exemptions set out at section 61B(a)-(c)
+• there are circumstances that mean that it is necessary, appropriate or desirable to provide an exemption to achieve the purposes of exemptions set out in section 61B(a)-(c)

 • the extent of the exemption is not broader than reasonably necessary to address those circumstances.

-In considering whether these criteria are met, section 61E requires the decision-maker to take into account:
+In considering whether these criteria are met, section 61E requires the decision-maker to consider:

 • the purpose of the Act